wethegit/sweet-potato/cooker/README.md

 # sweet-potato-cooker 🍠
-An opinionated static site generator that uses [Pug](https://pugjs.org/api/getting-started.html) as a template engine and [Sass](https://sass-lang.com/) for styles.
+An opinionated static site generator that uses [Pug](https://pugjs.org/api/getting-started.html) as a template engine with `yaml` files for localization and [Sass](https://sass-lang.com/) for styles.

 ## Usage
 Initiate a new project with npm and install.